catalyzeio/paas-cli-reference/clear.md

   --all=false            Clear out all settings
 ```

 `clear` allows you to manage your global settings file in case your CLI becomes misconfigured.
 The global settings file is stored in your home directory at `~/.catalyze`.
-You can clear out all settings or pick and choose which ones need removed.
+You can clear out all settings or pick and choose which ones need to be removed.
 After running the `clear` command, any other CLI command will reset the removed settings to their appropriate values.
 Here are some sample commands

 ```
 catalyze clear --all